-The educational and training program is currently limited to general surgery residents, general urology residents, and UTHSCSA medical students who rotate on the pediatric surgery service as part of their general surgery rotations.
+The educational and training program is currently limited to general surgery resident, UTHSCSA medical students, and University of Incarnate Word (UIW) medical students who rotate on the pediatric surgery service as part of their general surgery rotations.

 The educational goal of the training program is to prepare the general surgery resident to function as a qualified surgical practitioner of the highest level of competence possible, to assure that he or she can manage the pediatric surgical disorders that are likely to be encountered in the practice of general surgery, and to prepare the young surgeon for successfully achieving board certification.

-General surgery residents from UTHSCSA and the Brooke Army Medical Center program spend 6 to 8 weeks on service.
-During this time, they actively participate in all aspects of the surgical care of our patients, and benefit from a heavy operative caseload.
-The pediatric surgery service is considered one service, and includes patients at the Santa Rosa Children’s Hospital, Methodist Children’s Hospital, Baptist Systems Hospitals, and University Hospital.
-All residents may participate in patient care activities at each of these hospitals, although Santa Rosa Children’s Hospital is considered the primary teaching hospital.
+General surgery residents from UTHSCSA and San Antonio Military Medical Center (SAMMC) program spend 6 to 8 weeks on service.
+During this time, they actively participate in all aspects of the surgical care of our patients, and benefit from a heavy operative case load.
+The pediatric surgery service is considered one service, and includes patients at the University Hospital, Methodist Children’s Hospital, and Children’s Hospital of San Antonio.
+All residents may participate in patient care activities at each of these hospitals.

 The strength of the program lies in the fact that the trainee is exposed to a large volume and breadth of pediatric surgical pathology which prepares them well for general surgery certification and patient care later in their careers.